 - indexed color – from 1-bit to 8-bit (also called palette-based color or pseudocolor)

 - RGB – up to 48-bit although 24-bit (16 million colors) is most popular.

 PNG’s compression is fully lossless.
 No image information is lost by compressing the image.

 Alpha channels are comparable to Photoshop masks.
 It is a way of making sure that part of the image is transparent so that a colored background underneath a PNG image with alpha channel remains visible.

-PNG files cannot contain ICC profiles (a mechanism which describes what the color space or gamut of the image is).
-Metadata (who made this images, what is it about, who holds the copyright,…) also aren’t supported.
-Even though the image resolution of a PNG file can be stored within the pHYs chunk (in pixels per meter), some design application (like Adobe InDesign CS3) don’t support this properly and seem to assume PNG images use 72 dpi.
+PNG files cannot contain ICC profiles (a mechanism that describes what the color space or gamut of the image is).
+Metadata (who made this image, what is it about, who holds the copyright,…) also aren’t supported.
+Even though the image resolution of a PNG file can be stored within the pHYs chunk (in pixels per meter), some design applications (like Adobe InDesign CS3) don’t support this properly and seem to assume PNG images use 72 dpi.
 This makes PNG unsuitable for use in print publishing.

 Developer: independent workgroup